We would love to help you become an urban beekeeper!

 (714) 447-3855 (ask for “Ray’s Special” aka foundationless frames)

-The bee-friendly plants, as well as a water source you can pick up from your local nursery.
+The bee-friendly plants, as well as a water source of your choosing you can pick up from your local nursery.
 The water source featured above is a terra cotta saucer (20″ or so) and some red river rocks or Mexican beach pebbles.
 Simply fill the saucer with the rocks and some water – this will serve as your bees water source and must be set up before getting your bees.

 The single best way to learn is to get some hands-on mentoring: before you get bees, while you have bees, and then pay it forward and become a mentor!